 Employees will obtain prior approval from their department heads or Deans for planned absences.
 If approved, the department head or Dean will determine whether the absence will be with pay or without pay.
 In the case of planned absences with pay, employees will normally make alternate arrangements to fulfill their assigned duties.
-These arrangements must be approved by the department head or Dean, or executive director of the Centre for Continuing and Distance Education or their designate.
+These arrangements must be approved by the department head or Dean, or executive director of the Distance Education Unit or their designate.

 28.03 Sick Leave

 Leave with pay for illness or injury shall be granted for short periods of time when employees are unable to perform assigned duties.
-If a woman is not able to perform her duties as a result of pregnancy or childbirth, she will be entitled to sick leave in accordance with the provisions of this article.
+If an employee is not able to perform their duties as a result of pregnancy or childbirth, they will be entitled to sick leave in accordance with the provisions of this article.
 Where possible, an employee shall provide notification to the department head or Dean before taking such leave to ensure adequate arrangements during the period of absence.

 In the case of absences of more than a week, employees shall keep their department head or Dean informed, weekly or at some other mutually agreeable interval, of the anticipated date for the resumption of duties.
 The Dean's office may require a medical certificate if the absence extends for more than one (1) week.
 Paid sick leave will not extend beyond the last day of the current academic term or the termination date of the employee's current appointment, whichever is earlier.
 In the event that an employee is absent from duties for more than half of a course, that course will not be counted as part of the teaching required to qualify for the right of first refusal.

 For the purpose of accumulating priority points and service points, the parties agree that sessional lecturers may earn both priority points and service points while on paid sick leave.
 These points, earned on the basis of one (1) priority point and one (1) service point per six (6) credit unit class, will be tied to the compensation received.